nathanchance/tuxmake/docs/install-pypi.md

 sudo pip3 install -U tuxmake
 ```

-To install tuxbuild to your home directory at ~/.local/bin:
+To install tuxmake to your home directory at ~/.local/bin:

 ```
 pip3 install -U --user tuxmake